hasbiasshidiq/Simple-Online-Store/README-demo.md

 ```

 ## Overview ERD DESIGN
-This is database schemes of our simple online store
+Database schemes of simple online store
 ![alt text](https://github.com/hasbiasshidiq/Simple-Online-Store/blob/main/images/ERD.png)

 ## API Testing

-Our api testing scripts is written in python3.
-So if your working environment is not compatible and you are looking for neat implementation, you can build your python testing environment with docker as explained below :
+This api testing scripts are all written in python3.
+So if your working environment is not compatible and you are looking for proper implementation, you can build your python testing environment with docker as explained below :

 ```
 $ cd api-testing && build -t testing-api .
 ```

-Don't forget to make sure if application and postgresql container running properly (as a result of executing `make run` command in line 7).
+Don't forget to make sure if the application and postgresql container running properly (as a result of executing `make run` command in line 7).

 ```
 $ docker ps